 #22: No Country for Old Men by Cormac McCarthy

 Yes, I have a thing for McCarthy.
 This is one of my favorite books.
 This is also a great movie.
-It is the closet a movie has ever come to the book.
+It is the closest a movie has ever come to the book.
 It is pretty violent and dark, as is most of McCarthy’s writing.
 Even assassins have a moral code.
 In a sick way, it shows you that having a moral code is important.
 Also, there are consequences for your actions, no matter how small.
 Kids today seem to not understand this.
-I want my kids to understand consequences.
+I want my kids to understand the consequences.
 My dad taught me this.
 I screwed up, I picked up rotten apples in the rain.

 This is by no means a complete list.
 It will continue to evolve and grow.
 I hope it brought back some memories of books you’ve read as a child or books you’ve read that stuck with you.
 Let me know what you think.
 Do you have other books that you think are a “must-read” for young men?
 Let’s hear them.

 This first appeared in The Havok Journal on February 21, 2019.